Data Sharing & Protection Policy

 Access to data by FDNA personnel for maintenance and support purposes is limited strictly on a “need-to-access” basis and requires compliance with rigid internal authorization policies.
 In addition, all data stored in our repositories are used to train and improve our technology automatically for the continued development thereof.

-Designating data at either Private, Controlled or Open Access should be consistent with the original informed consent or permission under which the data were collected and submitted.
+Designating data as either Private, Controlled, Collaborative or Open Access should be consistent with the original informed consent or permission under which the data were collected and submitted.
 It is each Member’s responsibility to determine whether a patient consent or permission is required or advisable in order to disclose, process, retrieve, transmit, and view the PHI, based on the laws and regulations of the Member’s jurisdiction and/or the policies of the Member’s institution.
 If applicable, it is the Member’s responsibility to obtain and maintain such consents or permissions.
 Click here to download a sample patient informed consent.

 By uploading data to our products and services, Members certify and assure that the data has been collected in a legal and ethically appropriate manner and that patients’ identifiable PHI, which are not the minimum necessary to accomplish the intended purpose of such use, disclosure or request, respectively, have been removed or de-identified before submission.
-Members should indicate whether the data will be submitted to a Private, Controlled or Open Access data repository and assure that: The data submission is consistent with applicable laws, regulations, and institutional policies, specifically such laws and regulations which are in effect in the patient’s jurisdiction; Data submission and subsequent data sharing (if applicable) are consistent with the informed consent or permission; Risks to individuals and their families associated with data submitted to the designated data repositories were considered; and, to the extent relevant and possible, risks to groups or populations associated with data submitted to designated data repositories were considered.
+Members control whether the data will be submitted to a Private, Controlled, Collaborative or Open Access data repository and assure that: The data submission is consistent with applicable laws, regulations, and institutional policies, specifically such laws and regulations which are in effect in the patient’s jurisdiction; Data submission and subsequent data sharing (if applicable) are consistent with the informed consent or permission; Risks to individuals and their families associated with data submitted to the designated data repositories were considered; and, to the extent relevant and possible, risks to groups or populations associated with data submitted to designated data repositories were considered.
 If no indication is made, data will be designated as Private Access by default.